jaguarpawjr/Fabri-Calculator/USER_GUIDE.md

 - Use the keyboard shortcut Ctrl+Alt+S to toggle voice feedback
 - When enabled, the calculator will speak button presses, results, and AI suggestions

+### Sound Effects

+Enable tactile audio feedback for button presses and interactions:

+- Click the SOUND indicator in the footer to toggle sound effects on/off
+- Use the keyboard shortcut Ctrl+Alt+E to toggle sound effects
+- Different buttons produce distinct sounds for a more intuitive experience
+- Sound effects enhance the calculator's premium feel and provide confirmation of button presses

 ### Real-time Clock

 The calculator displays the current time in the top-left corner: